 If you wish to contact us by e-mail, please note that e-mails are unencrypted and are therefore susceptible to the security risks typically associated with this method of communication.

-The data we collect and store is treated confidentially, and appropriate technical and organizational precautions are in place to protect against loss or manipulation and unauthorized access by third parties.
+The data we collect and save is treated confidentially and, using appropriate technical and organizational precautions, protected from loss or manipulation as well as from unauthorized access by third parties.

 Login information exchanged between your hardware and us is encrypted.
-We do not accept liability for any unauthorized access or loss of personal data that is beyond our control.
+We do not accept liability for any unauthorized access or loss or personal data that is beyond our control.